-It is hard to find any modern car that does not have an Electronic Stability Control.
+It is hard to find any modern car that does not have an Electronic Stability Control or any variation.

 The ESP has been attributed to the reduction of many road accidents on the roads.

-However, many people get confused when they hear DSC, VSA, ESC or VDC, but all these terms function the same.
-Each manufacturer has their own system.
+However, many people get confused when they hear DSC, VSA, ESC, or VDC, but all these terms function similarly.
+Each manufacturer has its own system.

 For example, Volvo uses dynamic stability & traction control (DSTC) while the ESP system comes from Volkswagen, but the systems are very similar.